 - DSCT will intervene and prosecute any and all persons acting in violation of its Trustees’ and Beneficiaries’ rights.

 - In order to join DSCT, potential Trustees and Beneficiaries must follow the established process of signing up at the UCT website, following the instructions and completing the Private Living Family Trust template document they receive via email.
 They will then be directed to contact their nearest SCT within UCT, and if DSCT and approved by DSCT Trustees, they will be invited to join DSCT and will sign an Affirmation of Beneficiaries document, along with DSCT Trustees.
-Some of the process can be viewed here and here.
+A summary of the process can be viewed here and here.

 - Any disputes amongst members of DSCT will be settled within the DSCT community as far as is possible, with the final say by DSCT Trustees.
 If all avenues to settle a dispute have been exhausted within the DSCT community without a dispute being settled, DSCT Trustees and/or Beneficiaries can apply to other UCT Trustees to help settle the dispute.